paulvanwamelen/api-aws/README.md

 ## Change log

+XX Aug 2018:

+* Upgraded to NetCore 2.1 and language version 7.1.
+* Found a workaround for EFCore issue!!

 29 Jul 2018:

 * Moved to a [GraphQL](https://graphql.org/) structure.
 This provides many benefits, including reduced latency and network transfer volume.